antstorm/proposals/ruby/phase-1.md

 my_method a, b, c
 ```

-The most common style suggests not using parenthesis when there are no arguments and using them
+The most common style suggests not using parentheses when there are no arguments and using them
 otherwise.
 This rule is often ignored in a case of a DSL
 (e.g. [RSpec](https://relishapp.com/rspec/rspec-expectations/docs/built-in-matchers)).